bitzquad/bitzquad.com/README.md

 ![C13](Readme/C13.png)

 14. To update the production server, commits should be pulled into `live` branch.
 But, this should be done by the developer in charge of the production server.
-You can create a pull request from `main` to `live` and inform the developer via discord. **But DO NOT merge/checkout the pull request by yourself.**
+You can create a pull request from `main` to `live` and inform the developer via discord. **But DO NOT merge/checkout the pull request by yourself.** The developer in charge will review the changes, rebase `main` to `live` and then rebase `live` to `main` for synchronizing the branches.

 #### Alternative case :